openedx/docs.openedx.org/source/documentors/concepts/content_types.rst

 =========================

 #.
 A **clear title** about the topic.

   E.g., *“About XBlocks and Their Uses in Course Creation” or “What are Learning Taxonomies?”*

-#.An explanation that **answers a why question**.
+#.
+An explanation that **answers a why question**.
 It could be descriptive, historical, or even propose different alternatives to explain the bigger picture and give context.

   E.g., *“What is an XBlock?
 The Open edX platform provides different components, called XBlocks, that can work to create a course, like text, video, assessment, and discussions.”*

 Technical Guidelines: